42BV/rest-secure-spring-boot-starter/README.md

 ## Features

-- Auto-configures Spring Web Security with a customized UserDetailsService for internal users storage or with crowd-integration-springsecurity for external crowd authentication.
+- Auto-configures Spring Web Security with a customized UserDetailsService for internal database users storage or with crowd-integration-springsecurity for external crowd authentication.
 - Spring Method Security is enabled: You can make use of `@PreAuthorize` and `@PostAuthorize`.
 - Customizable authentication endpoints provided:
    * POST `/authentication` - to be able to login clients should provide a json request body like `{ username: 'user@email.com', password: 'secret'}`.